MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ne-acxstreams-acx_stream_bridge_config_flags.md

 ### -field AcxStreamBridgeForwardInStreamVarArguments

-When this flag is set, ACX forwards the current stream's variable arguments [ACXOBJECTBAG]() (DocsTeam - need link to ACX Object Summary topic) to the next stream of a multi-circuit endpoint.
+When this flag is set, ACX forwards the current stream's variable arguments *ACXOBJECTBAG* to the next stream of a multi-circuit endpoint.
 If there is no variable arguments object-bag associated with the current stream, ACX forwards the variable arguments object-bag specified at stream bridge creation time if present.
+For more information about ACX Objects, such as *ACXOBJECTBAG*, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -field AcxStreamBridgeConfigValidFlags